 In order to receive Medicaid payment for the care and services they provide, medical institutions must comply with federal MA requirements.
-The agency which certifies their compliance is the Division of Health Care Access and Accountability.
+The agency that certifies their compliance is DMS.

-This page last updated in Release Number: 13-01 Release Date: 08/26/13 Effective Date: 08/26/13 View History
+This page last updated in Release Number: 13-01 Release Date: 08/26/13 Effective Date: 08/26/13